top of page

 Affiliated Club Fee - £15 annually

-Under 12 years old can fish for FREE but must be accompanied by a WDAA Permit holder, adult, over 65’s or spectators can accompany under 12’s.
+Under 12 years old must be accompanied by a WDAA Permit holder, adult, over 65’s or spectators can accompany under 12’s.

 All permits are to be made available during May each year.